Flag of South Korea

 Is South Korea growing or shrinking?

-South Korea's population is declining at a rate of -0.04% per year.
+South Korea is growing at a rate of 0.07% per year, adding approximately 36,226 people annually.

 What is the life expectancy in South Korea?